paulrobertpine/gatsby-songbook/songs/so-long-marianne.md

 G D

-I forget to pray for the angels
+ forget to pray for the angels

-\ F#m E sus4 E E7
+ F#m E sus4 E E7

-and then the angels forget to pray for us
+nd then the angels forget to pray for us

-\[Chorus]
+[Chorus]

-\ A F#m
+ A F#m

-Now so long, Marianne, It's time that we began
+ow so long, Marianne, It's time that we began

-\ E Esus4 E E7 E Esus4 E E7 A Asus4
+ E Esus4 E E7 E Esus4 E E7 A Asus4

-to laugh and cry and cry and laugh about it all again
+o laugh and cry and cry and laugh about it all again

-\[Verse 3]
+[Verse 3]

-\ A Bm
+ A Bm

 We met when we were almost young